jay-Anonymous/NdovuBlockchainApp/docs/contracts/using-for.rst

 When the directive is used at file level and applied to a user-defined type which was defined at file level in the same file, the word ``global`` can be added at the end.
-This will have the effect that the functions are attached to the type everywhere the type is available (including other files), not only in the scope of the using statement.
+This will have the effect that the functions are bound to the type everywhere the type is available (including other files), not only in the scope of the using statement.